French Sauces – Celebrating Seven Years of The Mother of All Sauces Class

 Class description:

 In this class the French sauces are the stars.
 We will prepare simple meat, fish and vegetable dishes to accompany our sauces.
-Learn to make a stock – the essential base to any good sauce.
-We will also teach you how to clarify butter as well as variations of sauces to enlarge your sauce-making library.
+Learn to make a stock – the essential base to any good sauce as well as variations of sauces to enlarge your sauce-making library.

 Of course as usual, everything will be fresh and in-season, so the accompanying recipes will vary based on what is available.

-Some example of what you’ll make (based on season and availability)
+Some examples of what you’ll make (based on season and availability)

 For timing, some parts of the preparations may be done in advance by your chef.
 You will receive by email a PDF booklet of recipes including some not covered in class.